shmuhammadd/shmuhammadd.github.io/_pages/teaching.md

 nav_order: 5
 ---

 I teach courses at **Imperial College London**, **Bayero University Kano (BUK)**, and the **African Institute for Mathematical Sciences (AIMS)**.
-My teaching focuses on applied machine learning, natural language processing, and AI for Social Good, with an emphasis on real-world, low-resource, and culturally grounded applications.
+My teaching focuses on applied machine learning, natural language processing, and AI for Social Good, with an emphasis on low-resource, and culturally grounded applications.

 ---